FctsFxns/schultzen-web/_pages/page-shop-Tarot.md

 [![product Tarot](/media/images/DrugTarot18.jpg)](/shop-tarot)

 The Drug Tarot is a deck of 37 cards ( + four contextualizing cards) designed with archetipes of drug related topics.
-The were devised by the artist in colaboration with the women of ["Metzineres, shelter for women who use drugs and survive violences"][metzineres].
+They were devised by the artist in colaboration with the women of ["Metzineres, shelter for women who use drugs and survive violences"][metzineres].
 The Drug Tarot is available in three languages, Catalan, Spanish and English, all of them making use of proper "street" slang.

 #### Drug Tarot/ Tarot de Drogas / Tarot de Drogues

 [![producto Tarot de Drogas](/media/images/DrugTarot2.jpg)](/shop-posters)

 - **Price / Precio**: 25 € (+ shipping)
 - **Size / Medidas**: 7,6 cm x 12,6 cm
 - **Material**: 41 cards in paper hardcase
 - **Weight / Peso**:
 - **Shipping / Transporte**: Check transportation costs / consulta costes de transporte.

 #### A donation to _Metzineres_ / Una donación para _Metzineres_